emqx/emqx-docs/en_US/data-integration/snowflake.md

    - **Stage**: Enter `emqx`, the stage created in Snowflake for holding the data before loading it into the table.
    - **Pipe**: Enter `emqx`, the pipe automating the loading process from the stage to the table.
    - **Pipe User**: Enter `snowpipeuser`, the Snowflake user with the appropriate permissions to manage the pipe.
-   - **Private Key**: Enter the path to the private RSA key, for example, `file://<path to snowflake_rsa_key.private.pem>`.
+   - **Private Key**: Enter the path to the private RSA key, for example, `file://<path to snowflake_rsa_key.private.pem>`, or the content of RSA private key file.
 This is the key used for secure authentication, necessary for accessing the Snowflake pipe securely.

 8. Select the **Upload Mode**: Currently, only `Aggregated Upload` is supported.
 This method groups the results of multiple rule triggers into a single file (e.g., a CSV file) and uploads it to Snowflake, reducing the number of files and improving write efficiency.

 9. Select **Aggregation Type**: Currently, only `csv` is supported.
-Data will be written to Snowflake in comma-separated CSV format.
+Data will be staged to Snowflake in comma-separated CSV format.

    - **Column Order**: Select the order of the columns from the dropdown list based on your desired arrangement.
 The generated CSV file will be sorted first by the selected columns, with unselected columns sorted alphabetically afterward.